MicrosoftDocs/VBA-Docs/Office-F1-Landing/for-each-can-only-iterate-over-a-collection-object-or-an-array-office-shared-vbl.md

 ---
-title: For Each solo puede iterar en un objeto de colección o en una matriz, Office Shared [vblr6.chm1040139]
+title: For Each can only iterate over a collection object or an array, Office Shared [vblr6.chm1040139]
 keywords: vblr6.chm1040139
 f1_keywords:
 - vblr6.chm1040139